 Dinh – Le temples festival at Hoa Lu ancient capital

-The annual celebration honors national hero Dinh Bo Linh, the reknowned Emperor who united the country into Dai Co Viet and founded Vietnam’s first feudal dynasty.
+The annual celebration honors national hero Dinh Bo Linh, the renowned Emperor who united the country into Dai Co Viet and founded Vietnam’s first feudal dynasty.
 Due to their close association, the Festival also pays homage to the tremendous contribution of King Le Hoan, King Dinh’s successor who presided over the subsequent early Le dynasty.

 When it comes to Vietnam’s history, there is no shortage of pivotal dates, heroic deeds and critical events to revere.
-However nothing compares to the acendancy of Dinh Bo Linh to King Dinh Tien Hoang and the formation of the inaugural Dinh Dynasty.
+However nothing compares to the ascendancy of Dinh Bo Linh to King Dinh Tien Hoang and the formation of the inaugural Dinh Dynasty.

-A Celebration of Independance
+A Celebration of Independence

-The Hoa Lu Festival holds a pre-eminent position among Ninh Binh celebrations and commands reverence throughout Vietnam.
+The Hoa Lu Festival holds the preeminent position among Ninh Binh celebrations and commands reverence throughout Vietnam.
 Vividly showcasing King Dinh Bo Linh’s life and career, as well as the cultural activities of the Dai Co Viet people of that era, it is also a colorful display of some of Vietnam’s oldest historical and traditional culture.
 A lot of fun mixed with pride at the founding Ancestors’ esteemed qualities of exchanging “blood and tears” for the country’s independence.

 the preparation phase for the boat race at Hoa Lu in 2022